RJohnPaul/EchoNews/README.md

 ## Why Not Try on Collab?

-- There is [OGNEWS.ipynb](https://github.com/RJohnPaul/EchoNews/blob/d3ead31ae22ca79935031fb64a404b6e4aca90b4/OGNEWS.ipynb) file where the code can be executed in google collab for results
+- There is [ML-Model](https://colab.research.google.com/drive/1PkJF65fwN8w_OoccX2jg0o1P8Cjzp6ah?usp=sharing) which is in google collab and can be used to test the model

 ---